Color: They are light brown to gray in color.

-Why do I have them?
+Why do I have mice?

-Are they dangerous?
+Are mice dangerous?

 How do I get rid of mice?

-Getting rid of mice from your home in Milwaukee, Madison, Eau Claire, and elsewhere in Wisconsin is very difficult as they are naturally shy creatures and tend to be most active at night when we are sleeping.
+Getting rid of mice from your home in Milwaukee, Madison, Eau Claire, and elsewhere in Wisconsin and Minnesota is very difficult as they are naturally shy creatures and tend to be most active at night when we are sleeping.
 Contacting Wil-Kil Pest Control at the first sign of a mouse is the most effective way to ensure your property is kept free of these rodents.

-Can I do it myself?
+Can I get rid of mice myself?

 There’s no shortage of do-it-yourself mouse control measures available for consumers; traps and chemicals are available at local drug and hardware stores.
 These methods are not usually effective and can fail to completely eliminate mice on your property.
 These products may contain chemicals that can be very harmful to people and pets if they are misused or mixed improperly.
 For safe and effective mouse control, contacting Wil-Kil Pest Control is your best choice.

-How can I prevent this in the future?
+How can I prevent mice in the future?